 As an example of how the airborne hyperspectral data may be used, Figure 4 shows two locations without (Figure 4a) and with (Figure 4b) ground-based confirmation of spider mite infestation of strawberry plants.
 The maps of hotspots were generated on the basis of processed and classified hyperspectral imaging data, and the maps clearly indicate that airborne remote sensing data may be able to detect spider mite infestations.
 We wish to point out that at the infested hotspot, 5-10 spider mites were found on most leaves, so this represented an unusually high infestation level.
 Considerably more field data during growing seasons and among growers are needed before we can comfortably argue that spider mite infestation hotspots can be detected consistently and with sufficient accuracy.
 However, the preliminary data are encouraging, and the field data are partially supported by the reflectance responses shown in the experimental greenhouse study (Figure 2).

 In project year 2, we improved our experimental set-up, and conducted flight missions above strawberry fields where sections were marked with colored cones.
 Plant material was collected form these marked spots, and examined for the presence of spider mite eggs and mobiles, in order to plot the approximate density and distribution of spider mites.
 An example of the resulting plot, displaying potential spider mite hotspots, can be seen in Figure 11.
-These types of plots helps us decide on which sections of the corresponding hyperspectral image, obtained with the drone, to focus when assessing spider mite-infested and healthy plants in the strawberry fields.
-Data analysis is still in progress.
+These types of plots help us decide on which sections of the corresponding hyperspectral image, obtained with the drone, to focus when assessing spider mite-infested and healthy plants in the strawberry fields.

 Altieri MA & Nicholls CI (2003) Soil fertility management and insect pests: Harmonizing soil and plant health in agroecosystems.
 Soil and Tillage Research 72: 203-211.